To learn more about our Million Dollar Portfolio Strategy, please watch the brief but insightful introductory video below…

 The MDP Strategy is generally composed of at least 20 positions.
-To limit the risks associated with highly concentrated holdings, the MDP Strategy does not allocate more than 10% of the model to shares of any one company.
+To limit the risks associated with highly concentrated holdings, the MDP Strategy seeks to limit allocations to shares of any one company to no more than 10% of the model.

 We’ll regularly review and adjust the MDP Strategy’s allocations to particular companies and sectors to maintain a diversified mix of investments that offer the best overall potential for long-term growth of capital.
 Companies will be sold if there are unfavorable developments affecting the company’s long-term prospects, if the value of the shares is no longer attractive, or if capital is needed to purchase a more compelling opportunity.

 Positions at time of purchase will range in size from 2% to 5% of the model.
 The upper limit on the position size for shares in any individual company is 10% to allow room for successful investments to appreciate in value.
-On the lower end of the range, capital will be added to positions that fall below a 2% allocation if we remain confident in the company’s prospects.
-Otherwise the position will be sold and the proceeds invested elsewhere.
+We will assess positions that fall below 2% to determine whether to buy more, hold, or sell the position and reallocate the capital.

 We’ll maintain target allocations for each stock in the MDP Strategy and monitor deviations of actual allocation from the target on a regular basis to ensure that desired exposures are maintained.
 The aim of managing exposures is balanced against the MDP Strategy’s long-term buy and hold philosophy, which includes us being mindful about minimizing unnecessary transactional costs.